LucasMW/bfi/README.md

 ###Known Limitations:

   * Interpreter has fixed ammount of memory to use for .bf prograns.
-  *Although it can be changed in compile time*
+  *Although it can be changed in compile time.*
   * Interprter has a fixed limit for nested loops.
-  *It can also be changed in compile time*
+  *It can also be changed in compile time.*
+  * This is 8 bit cell implementation.
+  *Bf prograns which need 16 (or more) bits per cell are unsuported.*